Sarthakbh321/sarthakbh321/README.md

 	- React with Redux :electron:
 	- React Native

-## What I want to learn :thinking:
+## What I want to do next :thinking:
 - Backend Development (to become a Full-Stack developer)
 - At least delve into AI and ML.
 - Unlock the secret to the universe :rofl: